haridas/haridas.github.com/src/articles/wordpress_migration.rst

 ---------

-Jekyll is a Ruby based system developed at github.com and it is very commonly used in the Ruby world.
+Jekyll is a Ruby based system developed at github.com and it is very commonly used in Ruby world.
 I tried to use it because of its native github support, but finally realized that we can do the same thing with other site generators.
 And other problems I found with Jekyll was,

 - Its structure is difficult compared to other site generators.
 - It's a Ruby based one, I'm more comfortable with Python.